mkuklis/depot.js/README.md

 #### Add new records

-`_id` property will be generated and attached to each new record:
+`_id` property will be generated as GUID and attached to each new record:

 ```js
 todoStore.save({ title: "todo1" });